-0x26-Bits[7:0] Hsyncs per Vsync MSB
+0x26 7:0 Hsyncs/Vsync MSB

-The 8 MSBs of the 12-bit counter that reports the number of Hsyncs/Vsync on the active input.
+The eight MSBs of the 12-bit counter that reports the number of Hsyncs/Vsync on the active input.
 This is useful for determining the mode and is an aid in setting the PLL divide ratio.

-0x27-Bits[7:4] Hsyncs per Vsync LSBs
+0x27 7:4 Hsyncs/Vsync LSBs

-The 4 LSBs of the 12-bit counter that reports the number of Hsyncs/Vsync on the active input.
+The four LSBs of the 12-bit counter that reports the number of Hsyncs/Vsync on the active input.